sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 Link project with Git
 ===================

-Project which are not been linked with git can click on Action button `Link With Git`.
-It is compulsory to link project with git if you want to push workflows under this project to configured git.
-Modal opens up where we have two options either link with existing branch present in or can create new branch in configured git repo url.
+Sparkflows allows for created projects to be linked with git via the ``Link With Git`` button.
+You must link projects with git in order to push workflows to a configured git.
+When this button is clicked there are two options: To link a project to an existing branch and to create a new branch.
+This document goes over how to link projects both ways.

 .. figure:: ../../_assets/git/link-project.png
    :alt: link-with-git